bvanderveen/fcs-platform/readme.md

     $ ssh root@192.168.2.200 killall fcs-platform

-# Notes about connecting to the Pi
+# Notes about connecting to the Pi on OS X

 I wanted to be able to work on the Pi without having to plug it into a router, rather, I wanted to plug it into my Macbook Air directly via ethernet and the Thunderbolt ethernet adapter.
 OS X Internet Sharing was being a contrarian as I attempted to do this.
 After much wailing and gnashing of teeth I arrived at this process: